riya-py/SheSignal/readme.md

-1. **Segments the polyline** (`routing/segmentation.py`) into a target number of roughly-equal-length pieces using cumulative haversine distance — not equal *point* counts, since GPS points cluster unevenly along a real route.
+1. **Segments the polyline** (`routing/segmentation.py`) into a target number of roughly-equal-length pieces using cumulative haversine distance. not equal *point* counts, since GPS points cluster unevenly along a real route.
 2. Runs the **same risk engine** from section 4 against each segment's midpoint, at a smaller radius tuned for street-level granularity.
-3. **Combines segment scores** (`routing/risk.py`) into one overall route score as a weighted blend of the *average* segment score and the *worst* segment score — so a route that's fine except for one bad block still reads as risky overall, not diluted away by the safe stretches around it.
+3. **Combines segment scores** (`routing/risk.py`) into one overall route score as a weighted blend of the *average* segment score and the *worst* segment score so a route that's fine except for one bad block still reads as risky overall, not diluted away by the safe stretches around it.

 The response includes both the overall score and the full per-segment